 - A. Frame identification information on the frame can be found on a small white tag located on one of the frame hinge reinforcements.
 This information includes Overly order number, unit mark number and swing.
 If a UL Fire Label is provided, it can be found attached to the hinge jamb rabbet, below the top hinge cutout. - B. Door(s) identification information for door opening mark numbers are contained in the bar code information located on the top rail of the door.
-If a UL Fire Label is provided, it can be found attached to the hinge edge of the door, below the top hinge cutout. - C. Frame Gasketing System two (2) packages of the Overly "double bubble seal system is required for this model number.
-These gaskets are a dark bronze colored, adhesive backed pressure sensitive dual gasketing system.
+If a UL Fire Label is provided, it can be located on the hinge edge of the door, below the top hinge cutout. - C. Frame Gasketing System the Overly "H" seal gasket retainer system, retainer covers and associated fasteners are packaged together and labeled with the mark number information.
 If pairs of doors are supplied, a surface mounted astragal for the inactive leaf with associated fasteners are packaged together and labeled with mark number information.
 Check shop drawings and packing lists for type of astragal and fasteners supplied.

 - D. Super "H" Compression Type Door Bottom this particular model door requires the use of Overly's Super "H" compression type door bottom assembly that is shipped loose in a styrofoam shipping package with associated fasteners and labeled with the mark number information. - E. Cam-Lift Hinges this particular unit requires the use of Overly cam-lift hinges.
 These hinges are supplied in a small white box labeled with the words cam-lift hinges and the opening mark number and swing. - F. Anchors Frame anchors have been provided.
-Check packing list and shop drawings as to type required and supplied. - G. Pink Noise Source The CD is located inside the installation instruction envelope.
-Place in a safe place for use later during gasket installation and adjustment.
+Check packing list and shop drawings as to type required and supplied by Overly. - G. Pink Noise Source The CD is located inside the installation instruction envelope.
+Place in a safe place for use later during gasket installation and adjustment. - H. Mounting Brackets If stop mounted closers or latching hardware are to be used, "Z" or "L" shaped brackets are supplied with associated fasteners and labeled with mark number information.
+Check packing list to see if any such brackets have been supplied.

-Miscellaneous items such as flat thresholds, level swing hinges, locksets, flushbolt, glass, etc., may or may not have been provided by Overly.
+Miscellaneous items such as thresholds, locksets, flushbolt, glass, etc., may or may not have been provided by Overly.
 Be sure to check packing list and shop drawings for further details.